WeiqiNs/LibRBP/README.md

 # Optionally, you could choose to install this library to the default path.
 make install
 ```
-You could also refer to the [Dockerfile](Dockerfile) for detailed steps on setting up the environment.
-You could also just use that file and build a docker image as your development environment.
+You can refer to the [Dockerfile](Dockerfile) for detailed steps on setting up the environment or just build a docker image as your development environment.

 A simple example of how to include and use this library is provided in the [demo](demo) folder.